UKHO/docs/docs/quality-assurance/team-quality-charter.md

 ## Test Automation

+ - Add tests at the correct level of the test pyramid – **lower** is **better**
  	- Unit testing is mandatory for all functional development
  	- All API development will have accompanying middle-layer API tests
  	- Minimal happy path testing is done at the UI level
- - Add tests at the correct level of the test pyramid – **lower** is **better**
  - There must be a compelling reason to use SpecFlow and its use must not be a default position
  - Test code must be treated with the same care and attention as production code (including pairing)
- - The team **must** have confidence in the automated tests

  For more details see our '[Test Automation Strategy](test-automation-strategy.md)' page.